mnestorov/wp-astra-child-theme/README.md

 A WordPress child theme for [Astra theme](https://wordpress.org/themes/astra/) created by me for testing some ACF functionallity.

-## Required plugins
+## Requirements

 - [ACF PRO](https://www.advancedcustomfields.com/pro/)
 - [Classic Editor](https://wordpress.org/plugins/classic-editor/)

-## How to install
+## Installation

 - Inside your WordPress admin area, head over to ```Appearance » Themes``` page and click on the Add New button.
 - Child theme came as a zip file, then you need to click on the ```Upload Theme``` button.
 This will show you theme upload option.
 - Click on ```Choose File``` to select the theme zip file from your computer and then click on ```Install Now``` button.

-- WordPress will now upload the theme zip file from your computer and install it.
+WordPress will now upload the theme zip file from your computer and install it.
 It will also check if the parent theme is installed.

 If parent theme is available from [WordPress.org](https://wordpress.org) theme directory, then it will try to install it.
 Otherwise, it will let you know that you will need to install parent theme manually.

-- After installing both parent and child themes, you can go ahead and activate the child theme.
+After installing both parent and child themes, you can go ahead and activate the child theme.

 ## Screenshots